 Hygiene Supplies

 Handwashing stations and hand sanitizer of at least 60% alcohol will be present on site.
 Units will have access to them in a rotating manner and they will be cleaned between units.
-For any camper or staff that doesn’t have a mask or it breaks while at camp, there will be extra supplies on hand for distribution.

 Health Assessment